Common Lives/Lesbian Lives: History

-CL/LL was initiated by eight lesbians who were living in the Los Angeles area in late 1980; Catherine Nicholson and Harriet Desmoines, co-founders of periodical Sinister Wisdom encouraged the women by stating that more lesbian journals were needed because Sinister Wisdom received more submissions than it could print.
-Cindy Cleary, Anne Lee, and Tracy Moore (Moore had been involved in the collective that published Iowa City's feminist newsletter Ain't I a Woman? from 1971 to 1974) formed the core group of the journal, and all worked on the magazine after their move to Iowa City later that year.
+Common Lives/Lesbian Lives (CL/LL) was initiated by eight lesbians who were living in the Los Angeles area in late 1980.
+Catherine Nicholson and Harriet Ellenberger (also known as Harriet Desmoines), co-founders of the lesbian periodical Sinister Wisdom, were supportive of the new publication because Sinister Wisdom received more submissions than they could print.
+The CL/LL group moved to Iowa City later that year and started the magazine shortly afterwards.
+The core group of contributors and editors included Cindy Cleary, Anne Lee, and Tracy Moore.
+Moore was also involved in the Ain't I a Woman? collective, which published a newsletter of the same name from 1971 to 1974.

-The existence of the Iowa City Women's Press and a typesetting firm owned and operated by women made Iowa City an inviting home for the new journal.
+CL/LL was associated with the women in print movement (WIP), an effort by second-wave feminists and women's liberationists to establish autonomous communications networks created by and for women.
+Many of the women involved with the movement were lesbian feminists and feminist separatists.
+WIP feminists in Iowa City also founded Iowa City Women's Press and a typesetting firm owned and operated by women, which made Iowa City an inviting home for the new journal.

-The first issue of Common Lives/Lesbian Lives was published in 1981, and the journal eventually reached a peak circulation of about 2500 national and international subscribers.
-When the journal's main distributor, Inland, declared bankruptcy in 1995, CL/LL was no longer able to continue publication.
+The first issue of Common Lives/Lesbian Lives was published in 1981, and the journal eventually reached a peak circulation of about 2,500 national and international subscribers.CL/LL's main distributor, Inland, declared bankruptcy in 1995.
+The 1995 fall issue was not published, and eventually Issue 56, which was to be the last, was published as the 1995–1996 issue.
+Despite efforts to raise money, Common Lives/Lesbian Lives officially closed in 1997.

+In 2024, Sinister Wisdom published Issue 134: Lives of Common Lesbians, a tribute to Common Lives, Lesbian Lives.
+Sinister Wisdom editor Julie R. Enszer and a team of interns researched CL/LL and recorded oral history interviews with many of the original editors, who reunited to form an editorial collective for the CL/LL issue of Sinister Wisdom.

 Content

 The publishing collective wanted the magazine to be "inclusive, non-academic, diverse and accessible".
 Most contributors had never been published before.

 All work published in CL/LL was produced by self-defined lesbians, and all of the project's volunteers were lesbians.
-Due to this policy, a complaint was filed with the University of Iowa Human Rights Commission by a heterosexual woman who believed she was discriminated against when not hired to be an intern.
+Due to this policy, a complaint was filed with the University of Iowa Human Rights Commission by a heterosexual woman who believed she was discriminated against when she was not hired as an intern.
 A complaint was also lodged with the University of Iowa Human Rights Commission by a bisexual woman whose submission to the magazine was not published.

-The University of Iowa printing department refused to print Issue 20 (1982) because it contained photographs of lesbians making love, and the magazine sued the university and won.
+In 1982, the University of Iowa printing department refused to print issue 20 CL/LL of because it contained photographs of lesbians making love.
+The magazine sued the university and won.

-The 1995 fall issue was not published, and eventually Issue 56, which was to be the last, was published as the 1995–1996 issue.
-Despite efforts to raise money, Common Lives/Lesbian Lives officially closed in 1997.

 Archives

-The Iowa Women's Archives in the University of Iowa Libraries now hosts Cl/LL archival material.
+The Iowa Women's Archives in the University of Iowa Libraries hosts Cl/LL archival material.

 The Lavender Library, Archives and Cultural Exchange in Sacramento, California holds a substantial collection of the magazines.